8 Essential Things to do when moving house in 2026

 How do you want to arrange and use each room?

-Will you be entertaining or having guests stay?
+Will you be entertaining or hosting guests?

-Create an Inventory of all your furniture
+Create an Inventory of all your furniture:

-Think about the big stuff and little stuff separately.
+Think about big and small items separately.

 What to do with items you no longer need when you are moving home?